 - U.S. Patent and Trademark Office

-- "Challenges of IP and Branding on Regulatory Approvals," Nutraceutical and Functional Food Regulations in the United States and Around the World, Co-Author, June 2008.
+- "Challenges of Intellectual Property and Branding on Regulatory Approvals," Nutraceutical and Functional Food Regulations in the United States and around the World, Third Edition, Co-Author, June 2019.

-- Intellectual Property Law Association of Chicago (IPLAC)
+- Intellectual Property Law Association of Chicago (IPLAC), member

-- Previous Member, Women in IP and Inventor of the Year Committees
+- Previous Member, U.S. Patents Committee, Women in IP and Inventor of the Year Committees

 - Board Member and Secretary, Chicago Intellectual Property Alliance (CIPA)

 - Chair, Mentorship Program Committee

 - American Intellectual Property Law Association (AIPLA), member